fercsi/ansible-playground/README.md

 During  the first  run's initialization,  server connects  to hosts  and stores fingerprints of them in `known\_hosts`, so hosts  can be accessed from server easily.
-Also, ansible hosts are configured.
+Also, ansible inventory is configured.

 ### Ansible host (`host1`..`host3`)

 Similarly to the server, hosts are also based on Debian.
-Beyond `less` and  `vim`, also  Python 2  is installed,  because ansible  needs it  to proceed tasks.
-Ansible itself is  not installed,  because it has  to be installed on the server only.
+On hosts Python 2  is installed,  because ansible  needs  it to  proceed tasks.
+Ansible itself  is  not  installed,  because  it has  to  be  installed  on  the controller only.

 ## Login to Ansible server

-To login to the ansible server (`ansible`):
+To login to the ansible server (`controller`):

 ```
-docker exec -it ansible /bin/bash
+docker exec -it controller /bin/bash
 ```

 Alternatively, you can determine the IP  address of the server and login with ssh.
 To get IP address(es):

 ```
-docker inspect -f '{{.NetworkSettings.Networks.ansible_default.IPAddress}}' ansible
+docker inspect -f '{{.NetworkSettings.Networks.ansible_default.IPAddress}}' controller
 ```

-Note,  that ansible  server has  2 IP  adresses if  the hosts  are on  a private  network.
+Note, that ansible  controller has 2 IP  adresses if the hosts  are on a private  network.
 The  previous  command  prints only  the  ones on  the default network.